Sacred Heart University

-Outside the classroom, undergraduates in all majors participate in internships that are facilitated through the Career Development and Placement Center.
-Career counselors work with students one-on-one during their internship searches.
-Students also utilize the “Pioneer Network,” SHU’s interactive career development system which contains thousands of internship listings.
-Students get the opportunity to connect with potential employers and internships through a variety of networking events on campus, such as career fairs and on-campus interviewing days.
+Outside the classroom, undergraduates in all majors participate in internships that are facilitated through the Center for Career and Professional Development.
+Career coaches work with students one-on-one during their internship and job searches, and students also utilize the “Pioneer Network,” SHU’s interactive career development system with 10,000 employers.
+Students also have the opportunity to connect with potential employers and internships through a variety of networking events on campus, such as career fairs and on-campus interviewing days.

-For students seeking employment after graduation, the Career Center offers a range of services, programs and resources to help students identify opportunities, connect with appropriate companies and organizations and effectively market themselves to employers.
-These include one-on-one job search coaching; on-campus interviewing days, networking events and job fairs; résumé writing, interviewing, social media, and job search workshops.
+The Center also offers a range of services, programs and resources to help students identify opportunities, connect with appropriate companies and organizations and effectively market themselves to employers and graduate schools.
+These include one-on-one job search coaching, on-campus interviewing days, networking events and job fairs, résumé writing, interviewing, social media and job search workshops.

-To ensure students are on the path to success, the University offers students the opportunity to participate in its innovative “Major in Success” program, run by the Career Center.
-Known as “MIS,” the program is designed to assist students in making the right choices about majors and careers by increasing students’ understanding of how their unique talents, interests, values, and skills match with a variety of careers and corresponding academic programs.
-This highly effective, structured program is open to all undergraduates, particularly catering to the needs of first-and second-year students.
+To ensure students are on the path to success, the University offers students the opportunity to participate in its innovative “Major in Success (MIS)” program.
+The program is designed to assist students in making the right choices about majors and careers by increasing students’ understanding of how their unique talents, interests, values and skills match with a variety of careers and corresponding academic programs.
+This highly-effective, structured program is open to all undergraduates, particularly catering to the needs of first-and second-year students.
 MIS is implemented over the course of several weeks through individual and group career counseling, which also includes the use of popular career and personality assessment inventories.

-Roughly 50 percent of each graduating class continues directly into graduate school upon graduation.
-Pre-professional programs in medicine, dentistry, law, optometry, pharmacy, osteopathy, physician’s assistant, and veterinary science prepare students for the rigorous application process to these respective graduate programs.
-In addition, all students interested in pursuing graduate studies receive advisement from their academic departments and the Career Development and Placement Center.
+Roughly 21 percent of each graduating class continues directly into graduate school upon graduation.
+Pre-professional programs in medicine, dentistry, law, optometry, pharmacy, osteopathy, physician’s assistant and veterinary science prepare students for the rigorous application process to these respective graduate programs.
+In addition, all students interested in pursuing graduate studies receive advisement from their academic departments and the Center for Career and Professional Development.